 Big things, it’s said, come in small packages—and sometimes in oddly wrapped packages, too.
 Angostura bitters have a robust, spicy flavor that, even when moderately applied, punches far above its weight class.
 But for more than 150 years, Angostura has also been readily identifiable by the oversized label wrapped around its bottle (purportedly the result of a happy mistake), making it appear as if a toddler bottle is playing in its big brother’s clothes.

 Developed by a German physician in Venezuela and long produced in Trinidad, Angostura bitters have been a cocktail mainstay since the 19th century.
 Johann Gottlieb Benjamin Siegert first developed his amargo aromatico in 1824, while based in the Venezuelan town of Angostura (now Ciudad Bolívar).
-Production moved to Trinidad after Dr. Siegert’s death in 1870, and the proprietary mixture of herbs, roots and barks (gentian is the only botanical listed by name on the label) has been dashed into cocktails such as the Old Fashioned, the Seelbach and the Pegu Club ever since.
+Production moved to Trinidad after Dr. Siegert’s death in 1870, and the proprietary mixture of herbs, roots and barks (gentian is the only botanical listed by name on the label) has been dashed into cocktails such as the Old Fashioned and the Pegu Club ever since.

 Increasingly, though, bartenders have been prying off Angostura’s dasher-top and using the potent blend as a cocktail base.
 The Trinidad Sour from New York bartender Giuseppe González opened the bitters taps upon its debut in 2009, and it’s been followed by drinks such as the egg-rich Angostura Flip from Chicago bar Best Intentions (where the Angostura is on draft), and the Angostura Collins served at Canon in Seattle, where owner Jamie Boudreau indulged his enthusiasm for Angostura by staining the bartop with a bitters-based solution.